colinjcotter/borsukulam/README.md

 ulampoints = findulam.ulampoints(ds0)
 ```

-You can specify the steps (and if they are not in the ds file then xarray interpolation is used).
+You can also specify the steps (and if they are not in the ds file then xarray interpolation is used).

 ```python
 # Return the ulampoints at step 1h and 3h